 And now I’ll share details about some delivery services that we used to survive the quarantine.
-There are many deliveries here, but it’s not easy to quickly get around them with a full understanding of prices and fees.
+There are many delivery services here, but it’s not easy to quickly get your head around all of them with a full picture of prices and fees.
+TL;DR The cheapest way is to order a lot of items directly from the grocery store.
+But because of our situation, we weren’t sure how much we should order, because we didn’t know whether we were staying in Canada.
+So we tried different options.

 Grocery Delivery